Start a Conversation

 7. When is the best time to go?

 The best time to hike is during the dry season, from May to September.
-Clear skies, lower chances of rain, and pleasant daytime temperatures make this period ideal for both the Salkantay portion and the Short Inca Trail Hike with Camping.
+Clear skies, lower chances of rain, and pleasant daytime temperatures make this period ideal for both the Salkantay portion and the 2 days Inca Trail Hike with Camping.
 Nights can be cold, especially at higher altitudes, so prepare accordingly.

 8. How should I prepare physically?